xbobekf/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/SparseMerkleTrie.md

 val value = updatedTrie.get("key").right.get // value = 42
 ```

-In summary, this code provides an efficient and secure data structure for storing and verifying key-value pairs, which can be used in the Alephium blockchain project for managing the state of the blockchain.
+In summary, this code provides an efficient and secure data structure for storing and verifying key-value pairs, which can be used in the Oxygenium blockchain project for managing the state of the blockchain.
 ## Questions:
  1. **Question**: What is the purpose of the `SparseMerkleTrie` class and how does it work?
    **Answer**: The `SparseMerkleTrie` class is an implementation of a sparse Merkle trie, which is a tree-like data structure used for efficient storage and retrieval of key-value pairs.
 It allows operations like insertion, deletion, and retrieval of values based on keys.
 The class provides methods for these operations, as well as methods for serialization and deserialization of keys and values.